 After a freedom of information (FOI) request is made, government agencies must decide whether to give access to documents, and whether that access should be partial or full access.
 An agency does not have to give access to exempted material or where the request will unreasonably divert the agency's resources.
 To maximise the chances of obtaining access on the first request, some strategies include:

-It is important not to be deterred.
-Remember the onus is on the agency to supply a proper reason for an exemption.
-Insist on a precise explanation.
+The onus is on the agency to supply a proper reason for an exemption, and where access is refused the applicant can request a precise explanation for the refusal.